KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Methodology

 \subsection{Edge-Weighted Multi-Graph}

+Inspired by recent jet tagging architectures that treat pairwise kinematic quantities as learnable interaction embeddings rather than fixed inputs, we encode the four Lund plane motivated variables $\Delta$, $k_T$, $z$, and $m^2$ as separate graph channels~\cite{Qu2022_JetClassDataset}.
+Each graph branch processes these interaction features through its own GNN, producing a 64-dimensional jet-level embedding, and the four resulting embeddings are stacked and combined by a $1\times 1$ convolution to form the final representation used for classification.
+Conceptually, this approach constructs four interaction graphs and learns a separate embedding for each before combining them at the jet level, rather than concatenating $\Delta$, $k_T$, $z$, and $m^2$ directly to node features.

-A key contribution of E-PCN is incorporating kinematic variables through four quantities computed for each pair of connected particles.
-These quantities capture different aspects of how energy and momentum are shared between particles, which is informative for distinguishing different jet types.
-Angular separation ($\Delta$), Transverse momentum ($k_T$), Momentum fraction ($z$) and Invariant mass squared ($m^2$) are computed according to the equations ~\eqref{eq:delta_r}–\eqref{eq:invariant_mass}.
-We take the logarithm and use $(\ln \Delta,\, \ln kT,\, \ln z,\, \ln m^2)$ as the kinematic variables for each particle pair, since these quantities vary over many orders of magnitude and their log-transformed versions exhibit more well-behaved distributions for training (algorithm \ref{alg:kinematic_features}).
+The four kinematic variables are computed for each pair of connected particles according to Equations~\eqref{eq:delta_r}-\eqref{eq:invariant_mass}.
+We take their logarithms and use $(\ln \Delta,\, \ln k_T,\, \ln z,\, \ln m^2)$ as the kinematic edge features, since these quantities vary over many orders of magnitude and their log-transformed versions exhibit better-behaved distributions during training.
+Note that the standard Lund plane uses $\ln(1/\Delta)$ on the angular axis~\cite{Dreyer2018_LundJetPlane}; we use $\ln\Delta$ instead (a sign flip) for simplicity of implementation, which does not affect expressive power since the GNN learns its own affine transformation of the input features.

 We create four separate graph representations of the same jet using these kinematic variables.
-All four graphs share identical node features (the 16 particle properties) and the same connectivity (edges to nearest neighbors), but each graph uses a different quantity as its edge weight: $G_{\Delta}$ edges weighted by $\ln \Delta$, $G_{k_T}$ edges weighted by $\ln k_T$, $G_{z}$ edges weighted by $\ln z$ and $G_{m^2}$ edges weighted by $\ln m^2$.
-This design allows the network to learn specialized representations for each type of particle relationship, rather than requiring a single network to balance all four aspects simultaneously (algorithm \ref{alg:weighted_graphs}).
+All four graphs share identical node features (the 16 particle properties) and the same connectivity (edges to nearest neighbors), but each graph uses a different quantity as its edge weight: $G_{\Delta}$ weighted by $\ln \Delta$, $G_{k_T}$ weighted by $\ln k_T$, $G_{z}$ weighted by $\ln z$, and $G_{m^2}$ weighted by $\ln m^2$.
+This design allows the network to learn specialized representations for each type of particle relationship rather than requiring a single network to balance all four aspects simultaneously (Algorithm~\ref{alg:multigraph_construction}).